sanic-org/html5tagger/README.md

   </ul>
 ```

 All content and attributes are automatically escaped.
-For instance, we can put the entire document into an iframe's srcdoc attribute:
+For instance, we can put the entire document into an iframe's srcdoc attribute where only the minimal but necessary escaping is applied:

 ```python
 E.iframe(srcdoc=doc)